shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

     - Provide a name for your list and if needed provide a description.

-    - Choose a color and icon for your list.
+    - Choose a colour and icon for your list.

     - In **Save to** select a location where you want your list to be saved.
 Click on **Create**